SimonDar/Capjet-Orientation-Control-System/README.md

 # Capjet-Orientation-Control-System Documentation

+> [!IMPORTANT]
+> This is a short summary of the functions.
+For a more in-depth explanation, check out [README-LONG](./README-LONG.md).

 ## Overview

-The **Capjet-Orientation-Control-System** is designed to maintain the orientation of the ROV in a stable and stationary position underwater.
-The system uses a gyroscope to monitor the ROV’s rotational speeds in both the **RightLeft/Y** and **FrontBack/X** axes.
-Once activated, the system compensates for any unintentional movements by adjusting thrusters in real-time, ensuring that the ROV remains still, even when faced with external forces like water currents.
+The **Capjet-Orientation-Control-System** stabilizes the ROV underwater by monitoring its rotation with a gyroscope.
+It adjusts thrusters in real-time to correct unintended movements caused by external forces like currents.

-### Flowchart Representation
+### Flowchart

-The following flowchart illustrates the logical flow of the **Capjet-Orientation-Control-System**:
+The system operates as follows:

 <img src="./img/FlowChart.png" alt="Flowchart" width="400"/>

-1. The system starts by checking the gyroscope for any rotational movement.
+1. Checks gyroscope for rotational movement.
-2. If the detected rotation is within an acceptable range (based on the **Tolerance Level**), no action is taken.
+2. If within **Tolerance Level**, no action is taken.
-3. If the rotation is beyond the acceptable range but still within safe limits, the system sends signals to the thrusters to correct the orientation.
+3. If rotation exceeds tolerance but is safe, adjusts thrusters.
-4. If the detected rotation exceeds the **Out of Bounds** safety limits, the system stops automatically.
+4. If rotation exceeds **Out of Bounds** level, system shuts down automatically.
-5. The system can also be stopped manually at any point.
+5. Manual stop is always available.

 ---

 ## Inputs

-- **Gyroscope Rotations**: These inputs measure how fast the ROV rotates in **degrees per second** using two axes:
+- **Gyroscope Rotations**: Measures rotation in **degrees per second**:
-  - **RightLeft/Y Rotation**: Measures the rotation from left to right along the Y-axis.
+  - **RightLeft/Y Rotation**: Left-to-right rotation along the Y-axis.
-  - **FrontBack/X Rotation**: Measures the rotation from front to back along the X-axis.
+  - **FrontBack/X Rotation**: Front-to-back rotation along the X-axis.

-For testing purposes, you can manually input values to simulate gyroscope readings for the X and Y axes.
-This helps observe how the system responds to different rotation speeds without needing an actual gyroscope.
+For testing, you can manually input rotation values.

 ## Outputs

-- **Thruster Signals**: The system generates four output signals, each controlling one of the ROV’s thrusters:
+- **Thruster Signals**: Four output signals control:
-  - Front Left Thruster.
-  - Front Right Thruster.
-  - Back Left Thruster.
-  - Back Right Thruster.
+  - Front Left, Front Right, Back Left, and Back Right thrusters.

-These signals are shown on the front panel as Thruster Gauges, reflecting the real-time adjustments based on the gyroscope data.
-The signals connect to the thrusters to provide corrective actions and stabilize the ROV.
+These signals are shown on Thruster Gauges on the front panel and adjust in real-time.

 ### Threshold Parameters

-- **Tolerance Level**: This setting allows the system to ignore small rotations caused by natural noise or sensor inaccuracies.
+- **Tolerance Level**: Threshold for ignoring minor rotations.
-- **Out of Bounds Level**: This sets the highest allowable rotational speed.
-If the rotation speed exceeds this limit, the system shuts down the **Orientation-Control-System** to prevent damage or instability.
+- **Out of Bounds Level**: Maximum allowable rotation speed.
+Exceeding this shuts down the system.
-- **Output Amplifier**: This amplifies signals sent to the thrusters, allowing the system to control how much power is applied to each thruster based on the detected rotation.
+- **Output Amplifier**: Controls the power sent to the thrusters based on detected rotation.

 ---

 ## Front Panel Elements

-The following image shows the LabVIEW Front Panel for controlling the system:

 <img src="./img/labViewPanel.png" alt="labViewPanel" width="550"/>

 ### Controls

-- **RightLeft/Y Rotation** and **FrontBack/X Rotation**: These numeric inputs measure the ROV’s rotational speed in degrees per second.
-The values come from the gyroscope or can be entered manually for testing.
+- **Rotation Inputs**: Measure rotation from gyroscope or can be manually entered for testing.

-- **Tolerance Level**: This variable setting defines the threshold below which the system will not make any thruster adjustments.
-If the rotation is below this value, no adjustments are made to the thrusters, allowing the system to ignore minor, insignificant movements.
+- **Tolerance Level**: Ignores small rotations below this threshold.

-- **Out of Bounds Level**: This variable setting defines the maximum allowable rotation speed.
-If the ROV's rotation exceeds this limit, the **Orientation-Control-System** automatically shuts down to prevent damage.
-This setting is intended to handle extreme situations or malfunctions.
+- **Out of Bounds Level**: Maximum safe rotation speed; system shuts down if exceeded.

-- **Output Amplifier**: This setting controls how much power is sent to the thrusters.
-It increases the thruster response based on how much rotation is detected, helping to fine-tune the ROV's movement.
+- **Output Amplifier**: Adjusts thruster power for precise control.

 ### Indicators

-- **Thruster Gauges**: These gauges (Front Left, Front Right, Back Left, Back Right) display the power being applied to each thruster.
-They adjust in real time based on the rotation data and the amplifier settings.
+- **Thruster Gauges**: Display real-time power applied to each thruster.
-- **Out of Bounds Indicator**: A light that turns on when the ROV’s rotational speed exceeds the **Out of Bounds** safety limit.
+- **Out of Bounds Indicator**: Lights up if rotation speed is unsafe.
-- **Stop Button**:  A button that allows the operator to stop the system manually at any time.
+- **Stop Button**: Allows manual stopping of the system.

 ---

 ## Block Diagram Breakdown

-The following image shows the Block Diagram in LabVIEW for the system's logic:

 <img src="./img/labViewBlockDiagram.png" alt="labViewBlockDiagram" width="550"/>

 ### Input Processing

-- The system processes the **RightLeft/Y Rotation** and **FrontBack/X Rotation** values by comparing them to the **Tolerance Level**.
+- Compares Y and X axis rotations to the **Tolerance Level**.
+Activates thrusters if the rotation exceeds this value.

 ### Compensation Logic

-- For both the X and Y axes:
-  - If the rotation exceeds the tolerance level, the system sends correction signals to the appropriate thrusters to reduce the rotation.
+- Sends correction signals to thrusters if rotation is above tolerance.
-  - The **Output Amplifier** controls how strong these signals are, adjusting the power of the thrusters based on the amount of rotation detected.
-  - **Multipliers** adjust the compensation applied to each thruster (Front Left, Front Right, Back Left, and Back Right) to return the ROV to a stable position.
+- **Output Amplifier** adjusts signal strength and thruster power.
+- **Multipliers** ensure proper compensation to stabilize the ROV.

 ### Out of Bounds Detection

-- If the rotational speed exceeds the **Out of Bounds Level**, the system will:
-  - Light up the **Out of Bounds Indicator**.
+- Activates **Out of Bounds Indicator** and shuts down the system if rotation exceeds the **Out of Bounds Level**.
-  - Automatically stop the system to prevent instability.

 ### Stop Logic

-- The **Stop Button** allows the operator to stop the system at any time.
-The button works through an OR gate, ensuring the system stops either manually or when the rotation exceeds the **Out of Bounds** safety limit.
+- **Stop Button** stops the system manually or when the **Out of Bounds** condition occurs.